clstmbrly/piv-guides/_networkconfig/2a_domaincontrollers-2.md

 * [Creating Domain Controller Certificate Profiles](#creating-domain-controller-certificate-profiles)
 * [Issuing Domain Controller Certificates](#issuing-domain-controller-certificates)

-To use smartcards and PIV credentials for network authentication, all Domain Controllers must have Domain Controller authentication certificates.
-To generate and install a Domain Controller authentication certificate, you need to create a certificate profile.
+To use smartcards and PIV <!--PIV/CAC?-->credentials for network authentication, all Domain Controllers must have Domain Controller authentication certificates.
+To generate and install a Domain Controller authentication certificate, you will need to create a certificate profile.

 {% include alert-info.html heading = "Devices authenticate too!" content="When your users are using certificates to authenticate to the network, the Domain Controllers are also authenticating as devices that use certificates.
 This system works together to create secure connections.
-To learn more, click on the links below or search for online resources that discuss Public Key Cryptography for Initial Authentication (PKINIT) protocols." %}
+To learn more, click on the links <!--Only one link below.-->below or search for online resources that discuss Public Key Cryptography for Initial Authentication (PKINIT) protocols." %}

-## Domain Controller Certificate Profiles
+## Creating Domain Controller Certificate Profiles <!--Are profiles are being created here?
+The word, "created" is never used.-->

 Domain Controller certificates must be issued with a set of specific extensions and values.
 The certificate profile for each Domain Controller must meet the following requirements: